Kramin42/Kramell/dieselrobin/bonus.md

 ### Mission A

 Get the Slimy rune as your first rune.
+Means entering Slime for mission 4.

 ### Mission B